ueberauth/guardian_db/README.md

     end
 ```

-**Do not run the migration yet.** You also need to finish your setup first.
+**Do not run the migration yet,** we need to complete our setup first.

 # Configuration